espressif/esp-idf/docs/en/api-reference/peripherals/gptimer.rst

 By default, the GPTimer interrupt will be deferred when the cache is disabled because of writing or erasing the flash.
 Thus the alarm interrupt will not get executed in time, which is not expected in a real-time application.

-There is a Kconfig option :ref:`CONFIG_GPTIMER_ISR_IRAM_SAFE` that will:
+There is a Kconfig option :ref:`CONFIG_GPTIMER_ISR_IRAM_SAFE` that:

--  Enable the interrupt being serviced even when the cache is disabled
+-  Enables the interrupt being serviced even when the cache is disabled
--  Place all functions that used by the ISR into IRAM [2]_
+-  Places all functions that used by the ISR into IRAM [2]_
--  Place driver object into DRAM (in case it is mapped to PSRAM by accident)
+-  Places driver object into DRAM (in case it is mapped to PSRAM by accident)

-This will allow the interrupt to run while the cache is disabled, but will come at the cost of increased IRAM consumption.
+This allows the interrupt to run while the cache is disabled, but comes at the cost of increased IRAM consumption.

 There is another Kconfig option :ref:`CONFIG_GPTIMER_CTRL_FUNC_IN_IRAM` that can put commonly used IO control functions into IRAM as well.
 So, these functions can also be executable when the cache is disabled.
 These IO control functions are as follows: